Skip to main content

 Should I buy smart bulbs or smart switches in 2026?

-Use smart switches for overhead lighting controlled by wall switches — they work with any bulb, family members can use the physical switch normally, and one $25 switch controls multiple bulbs on the same circuit.
-Use smart bulbs for lamps without wall switches, color scenes, and circadian rhythm lighting.
-The critical issue: if someone turns off a smart bulb at the wall switch, it loses power and becomes unresponsive until toggled back on.
-The 2026 best practice: smart switches on overhead fixtures, smart bulbs on lamps and accent lights.
-For overhead lights where you want color, use a Lutron Caseta dimmer with standard bulbs — more reliable than smart bulbs on a dumb switch.
+Use smart switches for overhead lighting controlled by wall switches — they work with any bulb, family members can use the wall switch normally, and a single switch controls every bulb on its circuit.
+Use smart bulbs for lamps without wall switches, for color scenes, and for tunable-white circadian routines.
+The critical issue: if anyone turns off a smart bulb at the wall switch, the bulb loses power and becomes unresponsive until the switch turns back on.
+Best practice in 2026 is smart switches on overhead fixtures, smart bulbs on lamps and accent lights.

-Do smart bulbs work with Matter in 2026?
+Do smart bulbs work with Matter in 2026, and which ones are certified?

-How long do smart bulbs last, and are replacement costs worth it?
+How long do smart bulbs last, and what's the real cost per year?

 Are smart bulbs worth it if I only want white light?